coderamen666/srd-v3.5-md/monsters/monsters-k-l.md

 #### Curing Lycanthropy

-An afflicted character who eats a sprig of belladonna (also called wolfsbane) within 1 hour of a lycanthrope's attack can attempt a DC 20 Fortitude save to shake off the affliction.
-If a healer administers the herb, use the character's save bonus or the healer's Heal modifier, whichever is higher.
+An afflicted character who eats a sprig of belladonna (also called wolfsbane) within 1 hour of a lycanthrope’s attack can attempt a DC 20 Fortitude save to shake off the affliction.
+If a healer administers the herb, use the character’s save bonus or the healer’s Heal modifier, whichever is higher.
 The character gets only one chance, no matter how much belladonna is consumed.
 The belladonna must be reasonably fresh (picked within the last week).